-- 1. Discipline shall be administered when necessary to protect students, school employees, or property and to maintain essential order and discipline. - 2.
-Students shall be treated fairly and equitably.
-Discipline shall be based on a careful assessment of the circumstances of each case.
-Administrators should use caution and should $ordinarily\,consider\,developmentally\,appropriate\,interventions$ for very young children who engage in misconduct.
-Factors that must be considered in each decision concerning suspension, removal to a disciplinary alternative education program, expulsion, or placement in a juvenile justice alternative education program, regardless of whether the decision concerns a mandatory or discretionary action, include such factors as: - a. seriousness of the offense - b. student's age and intent or lack of intent at the time the student engaged in the conduct - c. student's disciplinary history - d. student's attitude - e. potential effect of the misconduct on the school environment - requirements for disciplinary f. state law certain consequences - whether the facts of the case warrant consideration of self-defense as a mitigating factor in the assessment of any punishment - h. whether the student has a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct
+- 3. Factors that must be considered in each decision concerning suspension, removal to a disciplinary alternative-education program, expulsion, or placement in a juvenile-justice alternative-education program, regardless of whether the decision concerns a mandatory or discretionary action, include such factors as: - a. seriousness of the offense - b. student's age and intent or lack of intent at the time the student engaged in the conduct - c. student's disciplinary history - d. student's attitude - e. potential effect of the misconduct on the school environment - state law requirements for certain disciplinary consequences - g. whether the facts of the case warrant consideration of self-defense as a mitigating factor in the assessment of any punishment h. whether the student has a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct

-3. Serious offenses are those that substantially disrupt or materially interfere with the orderly process in the classroom, HISD transportation, the school, or any school-related activity and may include persistent misbehavior or Level II or higher misconduct.
-Persistent shall be defined as more than one instance of Level II or higher misconduct.
+- 4. In the administration of discipline, administrators must be aware that HISD Board Policy FO (LOCAL) prohibits the suspension, placement in a Discipline Alternative Education Program, or expulsion of students prior to third grade unless required by law. - 5.
+Serious offenses are those that substantially disrupt or materially interfere with the orderly process in the classroom, HISD transportation, the school, or any school-related activity, and may include persistent misbehavior or Level II or higher misconduct.
+"Persistent" shall be defined as more than one instance of Level II or higher misconduct.
 An administrator may find, on the basis of the facts and circumstances of the case, that a Level III offense constitutes a serious offense.
 Finally, a finding that a student has engaged in any offense listed as an offense under Level IV or Level V constitutes a finding that the student has engaged in serious misbehavior.